Policy 11B: Faculty Salary

 c.
 Relevant Policies

 (1) Salary Increases Are Merit Based.
 Article 11.A.1 of the Laws of the Regents, established that salary increases for faculty members are to be given on the basis of the systematic comparative evaluation of merit, and in consideration of each individual’s assigned differentiated workload assignment and total contributions to the university.

-Adjustments are based on peer evaluations of a faculty member’s record in teaching, research/creative work (clinical and/or professional practice, where relevant) and service.
+Adjustments are based on peer evaluations of a faculty member’s record in teaching, research/creative work (clinical and/or professional practice, where relevant) and leadership and service.